16-19 BURSARY and CATCH-UP FUNDING

 Discretionary bursaries can only be spent on certain items which are deemed to be essential to their studies; examples of these are not limited to but include:

-Any direct bursary payments will be made via BACS direct into the student account.
-However, in some cases it may well be that students have to claim back the funds showing evidence via receipt or that orders are placed through school in order to purchase items on the student’s behalf.
+Students will have to claim back the funds showing evidence via receipt or orders for items can be placed through school on the student’s behalf.
 See appendix one for further details about this.

 Category C: Hardship Funds